MjiaShao/NetworkTwoSampleTest/README.md

 <li> Apply 'FastTwoSampleTest.m' function to compare networks A and B, using only their network hashing outputs <br />

-        [p_value, conf_int] = FastTwoSampleTest(FileName1, FileName2, conf_level,cdelta)
+        [p_value, conf_int] = FastTwoSampleTest(NetStatList1, NetStatList2, conf_level,cdelta)

   Input:
-  1. FileName1: the place where you saved summary statistics of network A;
+  1. NetStatList1: the output in the step 2;
-  2. FileName2: the place where you saved summary statistics of network B;
+  2. NetStatList2: the output in the step 3;
   3. conf_level: $\alpha$
   4. cdelta: the parameter which influences the variance of artificial noise term $\delta_T$